nicolapieri/dow-jones-replica/README.md

 # Evaluation KPIs
 I will base the replica goodness evaluation on 4 KPIs, but not all of them do have the same relevance.
 Here I explain their interpretation.

 *   **Standard Tracking Error**.
 It indicates the absolute difference in actual performance between the portfolio replica and the ^DJI index.
 It is given by the standard deviation of the differences between the returns of the portfolio and the ^DJI.
-Since our goal is to replicate an index and not beat the market (god forbid), I am just interested in having low Standard Tracking Errors in absolute terms.
+Since my goal is to replicate an index and not beat the market (god forbid), I am just interested in having low Standard Tracking Errors in absolute terms.

 *   **Information Ratio**.
 It identifies how much the portfolio replica has exceeded the ^DJI index in terms of returns.
 It is given by standardizing (thanks to the tracking error) the difference in performances between the portfolio and the ^DJI.
 Higher information ratios indicate a desired level of portfolio strategy consistency, but without a related measure of risk, it is a really naive indicator.